 I have tutored trigonometry for several years, and I can show students tricks for proving trigonometric equations as well as remembering how to graph trigonometric functions.

 The math involved in statistics is mostly beginning and intermediate algebra, but the concepts themselves can be difficult to grasp.
 One of the most important ideas to understand in a statistics problem is that the numerical "answer" is only half of the solution.
 The interpretation of that result is just as important.
 I have tutored students taking various statistics courses for two years.
 During that time, I have developed easy way to learn the empirical formula, confidence interval estimates, and other common topics found in a statistics class.

-I am familiar with all math at the high school level and have been tutoring SAT math for four years.
+I am familiar with all math at the high school level and have been tutoring SAT math since 2014.
 I have also proctored SAT testing and have led SAT practice sessions in the classroom.

 I wrote many papers as a college student, and I had one professor go so far as to say that I should take up a profession that involves writing.
 I have helped many students proofread, and have many tips that can help students get the best grade possible.

 I have served two teacher candidacys in high schools and I have helped students study for the GED in the past.
 Thus, I am familiar with the material and I know what questions to expect on the test.

 Since 2013, I have helped many students prepare for standardized math testing.
 We have met in small classes, in groups, and in a one on one meeting.
 The type of math that shows up in the ACT is my specialty, and my students and I have worked together to ensure their success with the test.